jadeforrest/blog/content/posts/2023-05-04--executive-consultant-curious/index.md

 ## Should I try consulting?

 It’s up to you whether to try consulting.
 It’s not a better or worse thing to do.

-I’m not really an advocate for consulting.
-I want people to know that there are challenges in consulting, so they know what they’re getting into.
-Many people will try consulting and decide it’s not for them.
-Or they may not be able to build a sustainable business.
-But there are some benefits to consulting as well.
-Hopefully you’ve found this will help you make a better, more informed decision.
+Hopefully, this post illuminates the tradeoffs.

+For me, the main benefits have been that I can sometimes work a part-time schedule, and get a decent compensation for that time.
+And I've been able to support people across a many companies.
+And I've learned a great deal from working at so many companies.
+But there have been a lot of disadvantages as well: cyclical work, less permanent relationships, and a lot of overhead.

 If you’re thinking about consulting, my advice is to only do it when you have a nest egg and can live without the income for six months.
 Give yourself a set amount of time.
 See if you get the traction you need.
 And if you don’t, you can always go back to full time work!

 ## Thank you

 [Seth Falcon](https://sethfalcon.substack.com) reviewed a draft version of this and made some helpful suggestions.

+[Darin Swanson](https://www.linkedin.com/in/darinswanson/) is the person that got me into consulting.
+He suggested some improvements to my conclusion in an earlier draft of this post.

 [John Hartley](https://www.linkedin.com/in/hartleyjohn/) reviewed early versions of this post and provided excellent feedback and suggestions.
 Much of the structure was influenced by his suggestions!